Cut Throat City: Plot

 In 2005 New Orleans, four friends; Blink, Miracle, Andre, and Junior prepare for Blink's wedding to Demyra.
 Hurricane Katrina soon decimates the city.
-Some time later, Blink, an aspiring artist who is working on a graphic novel he calls "Cut Throat City", is denied a chance to publish his work and becomes disgruntled.
+Six months later, Blink, an aspiring artist who is working on a graphic novel he calls "Cut Throat City", is denied a chance to publish his work and becomes disgruntled.
 Residing in the crime stricken Lower Ninth Ward, he and his friends struggle with poverty.
 Blink and Demyra apply for FEMA aid and are denied.
 Blink suggests he and his friends meet with Demyra's cousin, Lorenzo Bass, a local drug lord.

 Bass offers them a job to rob a casino.
 During the heist, security arrives and a shootout ensues.
 The group escapes but is tailed by the police and Andre is killed.
 The group pays a local Reverend to help them dispose of Andre's body.
 The trio present themselves to Bass with their $20,000 in earnings who informs them that the news reported they escaped with $150,000 and refuses to negotiate.
 Bass orders Blink to "walk the plank" by exposing his penis to a caged raccoon, but Junior uses a dog whistle to call his Rottweiler.
 The dog attacks Bass as the trio fight his henchmen.
 Bass kills the dog and prepares to shoot Blink but is out of ammunition and the trio escape.
 Meanwhile, Detective Lucinda Valencia is assigned to investigate the casino robbery.

 The trio stay at the home of Blink's hermit father, Lawrence.
 Blink suggests they ask crime lord, The Saint, for help.
 Det.
 Valencia meets with the corrupt Det.
 Courtney who offers her little assistance but she soon learns that Bass set the group up as he has inside connections to the casino.
 Meanwhile, Demyra is threatened by Bass, and so she meets with Alderman Jackson Symms, whose wife she provided hospice services for, and he agrees to help.
 He meets with Det.
 Courtney and asks him to deliver the information and a payment to The Saint.
 Det.
 Valencia meets with Blink after finding his bloody clothing and a poker chip.
 However, she has a change of heart after learning the reality of the situation from Symms.